projectM-visualizer/projectm/BUILDING.md

 Some dependencies are included verbatim (glew), while others leverage the NuGet ecosystem and are downloaded automatically (glm, sdl2).

 ### OpenGL ES
-projectM supports OpenGL ES 2 and 3 for embedded systems.
+projectM supports OpenGL ES 3 for embedded systems.
 Be sure to configure with the `--enable--gles` flag.

 ### Raspberry Pi (and other embedded systems)
 * projectM is arch-independent, although there are some SSE2 enhancements for x86